-That being said, unfortunately some global retailers have paused their e-commerce services at this time in order to protect their employees within warehouses and distribution centers.
-This is a lesson for the future - strict safety measures will have to be implemented within these facilities, in order to fulfill online orders and turn this bad situation into an opportunity.
+Unfortunately, some global retailers have paused their e-commerce services at this time to protect their employees within warehouses and distribution centers.
+This is a lesson for the future – strict safety measures will have to be implemented within these facilities to fulfill online orders and turn this bad situation into an opportunity.

 SHOPPING CENTER PRIORITY SHOULD BE ON HEALTH & SAFETY